 Union and post-processing in 4x

-s is now possible with uncorrelated subqueries.
-We’ll examine some examples, and some things to bear in mind when using subqueries.
+Post-processing the results of UNIONs is now possible with uncorrelated subqueries.
+We’ll examine some examples and some things to bear in mind when using subqueries.
 A simple example, taken from the original feature request, is a query for:

 - People that Julie knows or works with

-- People that work with those that Julie knows
+- People who work with those whom Julie knows

-- People that tag Julie and also live in the same city as her
+- People who tag Julie and also live in the same city as her

 - Ordered by name